-Outdoors International's pitch to hunting clients is explicit.
-Once a hunter chooses a consultant through the platform, that person becomes their "one point of contact for any future hunting or fishing trip you want to go on."
+Outdoors International's pitch to hunting clients is explicit, and it's on their own about-us page: once a hunter chooses a consultant through the platform, that person becomes their "one point of contact for any future hunting or fishing trip you want to go on."
 Not just the elk hunt they're planning now.
-Any future hunt.
-The consultant becomes the client's permanent booking agent.
+Any future trip.
+That's the client-facing sales pitch, in their words — worth being precise that it's positioning aimed at the hunter, not a contract term we've read in an outfitter agreement.
+But a pitch tells you what a business intends to be, and this one intends to be your client's booking agent for life.

-Most outfitters who list on the platform are thinking about the commission on this trip.
-They're not thinking about what happens to the client relationship after it.
+Most outfitters weighing a platform listing are thinking about the commission on this trip.
+Fewer think about what happens to the client relationship after it.

 Two Models — and the Difference Most Outfitters Miss